Mrwatermolen/CSDIY/CS144/week-2/note.md

 Be careful for these:

-* Ack is a cumulative signal
+* Ack is a cumulative signal for receiver.
 * TCP acks are next expect data.

 And we should consider that how much sequence space we need.